 Also, if your company has annual business registration requirements, those are due April 1.

-Marketing is how you’ll get your company in front of customers and persuade them to try your services or products over a competitor’s.
+Marketing is how you’ll get your Georgia business in front of customers and persuade them to try your services or products over your competitors.

 If social media is part of your marketing plan, develop a strategy for posting content and engaging with your customer base on platforms like Instagram, Facebook, and Twitter.
 Also consider posting original, search-engine-optimized articles to your website, or how-to videos to YouTube.